All ServiceStack Projects can be created using the .NET Core x dotnet tool:

 Inside dotnet-new and x new

-is an easier way to create and share any kind of project templates which are easier for developers to create, test, maintain and install.
-So if you're looking for a simpler way to be able to create and maintain your own value-added project templates with additional bespoke customizations, functionality, dependencies and configuration, using x new
+to create, test, maintain and install.
+So if you're looking for a simpler way to be able to create and maintain your own value-added project templates

 is a great way to maintain and share them.